Morganamilo/paru/README.md

 - **Flip search order**: To get search results to start at the bottom and go upwards, enable `BottomUp` in `paru.conf`.

+- **Editing pkgbuilds**: When editing pkgbuilds, you can commit your changes to make them perminent.
+When the package is upgraded, git will try and merge your changes with upstream's.

 ## Examples

 `paru <target>` -- interactive search and install of `<target>`